MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1805.md

 ### Prerequisites
-- Integration with [Azure AD](../clients/deploy/deploy-clients-cmg-azure.md).
-Azure AD user discovery is not required.
+- Integration with [Microsoft Entra ID](../clients/deploy/deploy-clients-cmg-azure.md).
+Microsoft Entra user discovery is not required.

 - The same [requirements for a cloud distribution point](../plan-design/hierarchy/use-a-cloud-based-distribution-point.md#bkmk_requirements), except for the Azure management certificate.